 At Hopewell Rocks, the iconic red rock formations offer a great visual indicator as to how high the water has risen.
 Beautiful and useful!
 These strangely shaped rocks – formed over millions of years by erosion and tectonic shifts – have also inspired some fun nicknames.
 For example, Elephant Rock, Mother-in-Law Rock and E.T.

 After taking a quick look at the map and laughing at the names, we set off to see the wonder!
 There is a shuttle option, but we opted for the 15-minute walk on the wooded trail instead.
-Along the way, there are some great overlooks to stop at as well – teasers for the main attraction.
+Along the way, there are some great overlooks to stop at – teasers for the main attraction.

 The only negative about this place is that it is quite popular.
 So, when we went down the stairs to the beach, we quickly veered left away from the crowds.
 We walked slowly as we admired the flower-pot rock formations, red cliffs and small details that make places like this all the more special.